 You may file your financial disclosure statement online or by submitting a paper copy.
 If you submit a paper copy, you may download the statement from the web site of the Commission on Public Records.
 Send the signed statement or deliver it in person to the address of the Office of the Inspector General listed on the form.

-If you are filing an attachment, you will need to download the form and mail it in, as the online version does not allow for attachments.
+If you are filing an attachment along with your financial disclosure statement, you will need to download the form from the Commission on Public Records and mail it in, as the online version does not allow for attachments.

 If you have no information to enter in a particular field, check the box marked, "No."